Belize and the Caribbean Sea: Geography, History, and Living Culture

 • The Belize Barrier Reef

-The Caribbean Sea cradles the second-largest reef system in the world, stretching over 185 miles along Belize’s coast.
+The Caribbean Sea cradles the second-largest reef system in the world, stretching ~190 miles (300 km) along Belize’s coast.
 It protects our shores, nourishes our marine life, and shapes every island and atoll.
+UNESCO World Heritage Site mention for the Belize Barrier Reef (inscribed 1996).

 • Cayes and Atolls